get-salt-AI/SaltAI-Web-Docs/docs/deploy-to-discord.md

+---
+description: Salt AI offers a unique feature that allows you to deploy and run your workflows through the `Salt AI` Discord bot.
+---

 # Deploying and Running Workflows on Discord

 Salt AI offers a unique feature that allows you to deploy and run your workflows through the `Salt AI` Discord bot.
 This guide will walk you through the process of deploying your workflows to Discord and using them within the Discord platform.